 Facebook is already under fire for its alleged failure to prevent Russian interference during the 2016 Election, and this new revelation further fuels the flames.
 The most obvious risk right now is regulation designed to curb Facebook’s power, although such regulation would be unprecedented as Facebook’s model is itself unprecedented.

 Whatever happens to be the political or regulatory fallout from these recent developments, this will be an interesting space to watch, not only with respect to Facebook, but also for the broader group of megacap technology companies

 The EU’s General Data Protection Regulation (GDPR) takes a huge step towards restricting what companies can do with personal data without explicit user consent and enforcing data portability to ensure greater individual control over personal data.

-Privacy regulators across the EU are join together to investigate.
-National authorities from across the EU should form a joint taskforce to determine whether the social media giant and Cambridge Analytica broke the bloc’s strict data protection laws.
+Privacy regulators across the EU are joining together to investigate.
+National authorities from across the EU should form a joint task force to determine whether the social media giant and Cambridge Analytica broke the bloc’s strict data protection laws.